 There is a website that I usually refer to for current and future astronomical events called timeanddate.com that lets you enter your location and look for current and upcoming events with great accuracy.

-Unlike other websites that use Universal times, timeanddate.com gives you information in your local time with detailed information and start/end times for penumbral eclipse, partial eclipse and total eclipse.
+Unlike other websites that use Universal times, timeanddate.com gives you the information in your local time with detailed information and start/end times for penumbral eclipse, partial eclipse, and total eclipse.